Charles W. "Chuck" Eisemann

 He has been a long-term supporter of the arts starting with membership in the 500 Inc. when he first moved to Dallas in 1966.

 The Eisemann Family Foundation has provided support to many arts organizations in North Texas, including artists in music, dance, visual and sculpture.

 Eisemann served on the Board of the Richardson Symphony where he served on numerous committees.
 He organized, produced and directed the first three "Sounds of Freedom" patriotic Flag Day concerts in Richardson, with over 30,000 in attendance on site and 10,000 off site for the third event.
 This event was the 2nd largest Flag Day celebration in the United States that year.

-Eisemann has been interested in stone sculpture for many years and has carved himself.
+Eisemann has been carving stone since 2002.
 He primarily works in Italian marble and alabaster.
 His work is not for sale.

 His interest in the arts continues with his active participation in the Eisemann Center for Performing Arts and Corporate Presentations.